Fiona Bombardier

 Fiona Bombardier (born January 26, 2005) is a Canadian pair skater.
-With her current skating partner, Benjamin Mimar, she is the 2024 CS Warsaw Cup bronze medalist.
+With her previous skating partner, Benjamin Mimar, she is the 2024 CS Warsaw Cup bronze medalist.

 As a single skater, Bombardier is the 2023 Canadian national bronze medalist.

 Personal life

 Bombardier was born on 26 January 2005 to parents Josée Chouinard and Jean-Michel Bombardier, both former competitive figure skaters for Canada.
 She has a twin brother, Noah.

 As of 2025, Bombardier is a student at the University of Guelph.